microsoft/EASIER/README.md

 conda create -n ENV_NAME python=3.8
 conda activate ENV_NAME

-# for conda, only run this if you see compile/link errors with `pip install`
+# for conda, only run this if you see compile/link errors with `pip` commands
-conda install gcc_linux-64
+conda install gxx_linux-64

 # for other venvs
 # TODO